brandur/sorg/content/drafts/mongodb.md

 Admittedly this example is somewhat contrived because this problem isn't specific to MongoDB: any database will have a difficult time guaranteeing consistency after data is stored between multiple nodes.
-However, MongoDB at best provides no advantage over much better databases, and at worst could be said to encourage sharding prematurely and without adequate education around the consistency problems that will inevitably arise from that sort of decision.
+However, MongoDB at best provides no advantage over better databases, and at worst encourages sharding prematurely and without adequate education around the consistency problems that will inevitably arise from that sort of decision.

 ### No Isolation (I) (#no-isolation)